 In November 2015, the Prime Minister, accompanied by senior ministers, visited Harish, and in December 2015, the government approved the draft resolution regarding the establishment of Harish, anchoring the commitment of various government ministries to the development of the city.
 As part of the decision, financial resources of over NIS 1 billion were allocated for the city’s development and the various services of its residents.

-In the near future, another 2,500 housing units will be built in the "Or Ha-Mizrach" neighborhoods, as part of the first "Plan and Build" tender in Israel, as well as in the main business district, which will also include a business and commercial zone, a hotel, gas station, and other infrastructures.
+In 2019, another 2,500 housing units started to be built in the “Bezavta” neighborhoods, as part of the first “Plan and Build” tender in Israel, as well as in the main business district (“Ma’of”), which will also include a business and commercial zone, a hotel, gas station, and other infrastructures.

-In addition, the Harish-3 Plan, to be approved for deposit, will significantly expand the city and will enable doubling the number of housing units to about 25,000, (about 100,000 residents), with the objective of establishing a business and commercial zone in the city.
+Recently, a new plan, was approved for deposit, that will significantly expand the city and will enable the establishment of a business and commercial zone in the city.

-In April 2016, Form No. 4 was delivered to the first 100 housing units in Harish, in the "Zamarot Harish" projects of the Dimri and Megiddo companies in Harish of the YH Dimri Real Estate Company.
-In early May 2016, the first family moved to Harish as part of populating the new projects with 50,000 residents expected to live in Harish by the end of 2020, and population expected to number about 100,000 residents in the next 10 years.
+In April 2016, Form No. 4 was delivered to the first 100 housing units in Harish, in the “Zamarot Harish” projects of the Dimri and Megiddo companies in Harish of the YH Dimri Real Estate Company.
+In early May 2016, the first family moved to Harish as part of populating the new projects.
+50,000 residents are expected to live in Harish within the next 5 years, and the population is expected to number about 100,000 residents in the next 10 years.

 On September 01, 2016, with the establishment of four primary schools and 20 kindergartens and day care centers, the first year of studies opened in Harish.
-On September 2017, more than 1,000 children attended school and kindergarten respectively.
+On September 2018, more than 2,600 children attended the city’s 4 schools and 42 kindergartens.
 Secondary schools, as well as other schools and kindergartens are expected to open later, following the pace of population growth.

-During 2017, the main commercial avenue opened (Derech Eretz Ave.) which today includes a supermarket, a variety of shops, sick fund branches, and more.
-At the beginning of 2018, the number of families living in Harish rose to more than 1,300, and this number is expected to double by the end of the year.
+During 2017, the main commercial avenue opened (Derech Eretz Ave.) which today includes a supermarket, a variety of shops, sick fund branches, fast food, cafés and more.
+At the end of 2018, the number of citizens living in Harish rose to more than 10,000, and this number is expected to double by the end of 2019.